gcash/bchwallet/rpc/documentation/api.md

 #### `StartConsensusRpc`

-The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the btcd RPC client.
+The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the bchd RPC client.
 This RPC client is used for wallet syncing and publishing transactions to the Bitcoin network.

 **Request:** `StartConsensusRpcRequest`

 - `string network_address`: The host/IP and optional port of the RPC server to connect to.
 IP addresses may be IPv4 or IPv6.
-If the port is missing, a default port is chosen corresponding to the default btcd RPC port of the active Bitcoin network.
+If the port is missing, a default port is chosen corresponding to the default bchd RPC port of the active Bitcoin network.

 - `string username`: The RPC username required to authenticate to the RPC